ENCCS/gpu-programming/content/11-gpu-porting.rst

 .. instructor-note::

-   - 20 min teaching
+   - 30 min teaching
-   - 10 min exercises
+   - 20 min exercises

 Porting from CPU to GPU
 -----------------------